mvysny/lazyvirt/README.md

 In other words, if VM needs memory, the memory is given immediately.
 Afterwards, the memory is slowly decreased as the usage goes down.

-At the moment this can not be disabled - I'm working on making this controllable via a keyboard.

 At the moment you need to edit virtui sources to configure this: edit `ballooning.rb`: the configuration starts at line 49.

 # Developing